Fairy gardens are magical places for children and adults alike. Use these easy fairy garden ideas to learn how to start a fairy garden today!

 - Any other space suitable for fairies and gnomes to find a home.

-Which container should you choose?
-The one that you like best and fits your needs, of course!
-Just be sure that the container you choose has drainage holes.
-If not, get out the drill to create a few.
+Which container should you choose for your DIY garden?
+The one you like best and that fits your needs, of course!
+Just be sure that the container you choose has suitable drainage holes.
+If not, drilling a few holes in the bottom of the container is often a good idea.
+You can also make a fairy garden in a tree stump, as my brother did, create a miniature winter wonderland, or try these fantastic beach fairy garden ideas.
+Click the links to see them all!

-Miniature gardens are static gardens that children and adults can use to help focus, self-regulate, and play with and enjoy.
-Choose plants, fairy figurines, and fairy garden accessories that will work for the type of mini-fairy garden you want to create.
+- Choose plants, fairy figurines, and fairy garden accessories that work for the type of mini-fairy garden you want to create.

-In the step-by-step fairy garden DIY for this post used two small bonsai trees, Corsican Mint, Scotch Moss, and Mini Blue Isotoma, but please use the plants you would like.
-Ask your local nursery for help choosing the types of flowers and plants you can use to make a fairy garden perfect for your home or backyard.
+- For this step-by-step fairy garden DIY, we used two small bonsai trees, Corsican Mint, Scotch Moss, and Mini Blue Isotoma, but please use the plants you like.

-Do not use soil from your garden if you will be planting your miniature garden in a container.
-The best kind of soil for a fairy garden is potting soil–and we recommend organic potting soil for the best results.
+- Do not use soil from your garden if you plant your miniature garden in a container.

 While potting soil has everything a plant needs to stay alive and grow into a healthy plant, not every plant likes the same type of soil.
 So, be sure to ask the staff at your local nursery which potting soil is best for the plants you purchase for your fairy garden.